jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

     - Double line:     line points two capsules outwards
     - Triple line:     line points three capsules outwards
 - Line convergence:
     - If there are many lines then they can converge.
-They can be grouped by how many borders they will exit and by what they will enter.
+They can be grouped by how many borders they might exit and by what they might enter.
     - The grouping can be multi dimensional .
     - And grouping can take place at multiple borders
     - The grouping between borders can become more precise or more general